Localish: Localish

 Localish content was originally available via online (ABC.com and stations' website, ABC apps), its over-the-top platforms (Roku, Apple TV, Amazon Fire TV), social media (Facebook Watch, Twitter, YouTube Instagram) and syndicated by Oath and Apple News.

 Video quality

 The network broadcasts in a lower-bandwidth form of 720p HD format in order to preserve bandwidth for the main HD station signal and additional 480i digital subchannels.

-Cable carriage is also featured in the ABC O&O markets (e.g., Xfinity in Chicago, Fresno, Houston, Philadelphia and San Francisco; Spectrum in Los Angeles and the Research Triangle; Altice USA in New York City), either as the full HD feed or a 480i standard definition version.
+Cable carriage is also featured in the ABC O&O markets (for example Xfinity in Chicago, Fresno, Houston, Philadelphia, and San Francisco; Spectrum in Los Angeles and the Research Triangle; Altice USA in New York City), either as a full HD feed or a 480i standard definition version.
 As of December 2017, WLS-TV only carries a standard definition version of the network due to a channel sharing agreement with UniMas station WXFT-DT which requires a high definition broadcast of that station.

-Past Live Well Network affiliates
+Affiliates

-Affiliates were given 1 hour of programming time by July 2011, more than 5 minutes of advertising time per hour and responsibility for gaining cable carriage.
+Localish is available over-the-air as a digital subchannel of the following stations: